 Really liked this project by Harriet Russell testing the capabilities and, to some extent, sense of humour of the Royal Mail.
 She sent 130 envelopes each of which represented an address in some cryptic way, from crosswords (see below) to anagrams.
 Only 10 didn’t get through.
 “Despite fears of a Royal Mail backlash, Russell found

 Lovely example of real world user interface use, this time to vent against unsightly street advertising.
 “Through their blog, the leaders of the movement (which started in France) give instructions on how to order the little red “X” boxes, designed to look just like the click-out boxes in the corner of pop-up windows.
 Participants are

 Amusing, if slightly wince-inducing, clip from the Family Guy highlighting some of the “issues” with modern media recording…

 You can’t argue with the fact that it’s used by a lot of people, though. . .

 A thorough-seeming overview of a lot of UIs featured in movies.
 Some dumb.
 Some inspirational.
 Some achievable.
 I didn’t see my own personal favorite – the drag and drop UI from Independence Day.
 Drag and Drop using a touch screen seemed an odd choice by an alien species with talons.
 Link to Human Computer Interaction

+Sorry.
+Looks like the video which was here has been pulled.
+Thanks to Gavin.
+Stick with the subtitles.
+It really gets quite funny.
 Now, the questions is, what would you, as developer of technology products, do to help this guy out?
 Undo?
 Some kind of history list?
 Some way of auto-page-turning?
 A help book?